 Block 4 provides an opportunity to develop your own detailed proposal for an innovative entrepreneurial venture.
 It’s designed to simulate the experience of being in an early stage social or commercial venture (e.g. generating ideas, evaluating opportunities, assembling resources and developing a business model), where the task is deliberately open-ended and subject to tight deadlines.
 You’ll need to be willing to collaborate with other students as part of a small venture team and to deal with time pressures and uncertainty.
 The assessment for this block is individual, but it’s closely tied to the new venture creation activity as you prepare a critical reflection that draws on relevant module concepts.

 Block 5 draws together diverse themes from the four preceding blocks and encourages you to reflect on what you’ve learned about innovation and entrepreneurship.
 You'll also have a chance to make some connections between the skills, knowledge and understanding that you’ve developed whilst studying this module.
 This block includes activities related to entrepreneurial learning, career planning and looking forward to future studies.
-The final sessions will be devoted to helping you prepare for the end-of-module examination.
+The remaining sessions will be devoted to helping you prepare for the end-of-module assessment.

 This module is particularly relevant if you are considering an entrepreneurial career, either by setting up or becoming part of a commercial or social venture.
 It will also be useful if you are thinking about working with innovators and entrepreneurs (e.g. in fields such as finance, accounting or technical support), or if you would like to play an innovative and entrepreneurial role in a larger organisation.